 At first, you may notice: Not all the household chores are complete, food in the refrigerator is spoiled, or mom’s clothes do not look freshly laundered.
 Your mom, however, has made it clear she wants to keep living in her own home.
-Finding a professional caregiver with the skills and abilities, as well as the ability to love and care for a client like it was his or her own family, can be challenging and stressful.
+Finding a professional caregiver with the skills and abilities to love and care for a client like it was his or her own family can be challenging and stressful.

-People in general, but seniors particularly, can be very cautious about who they allow in their home.
+Seniors can be wary about who they allow in their home.
 A professional caregiver from a licensed home care agency is one of the best options to allow seniors to continue living independently in their home.
-Aware Senior Care realizes that not all clients have the same skill needs, but more importantly, there is not a one-size fits all personality that characterizes the perfect caregiver.
+Aware Senior Care realizes that not all clients have the same skill needs.
+More importantly, there is not a one-size fits all personality that characterizes the perfect caregiver.

-It is understandable to feel vulnerable when we have to ask for help and we need care.
-Having the right personality, attitude, and compassion to accompany ability can make a person feel less like they are solely being taken care of and more like they have dignity and control in their own home.
+It is understandable for someone to feel vulnerable when asking for help and need care.
+A caregiver with the right personality, attitude, and compassion to accompany ability helps their client feel they have dignity and control in their own home.

 Finding a good caregiver starts with finding an agency that will listen to your wants and needs and respond professionally.
-Engaged and Attentive Listeners: They should answer questions and start the work of understanding which caregiver would fit your care needs, personality, and time frame.
+Engaged and Attentive Listeners: An agency should find a caregiver who fits your care needs, personality, and time frame.

 Fine tuning your wants and needs can make an ordinary match magical.
 Aware Senior Care has certain criteria that we look for in a professional caregiver.

 Professional & Reliable Presence: A caregiver should be on time, dressed neatly, and ready to assist according to the agreed upon duties.
 All new relationships need time grow and blossom.
 But the caregiver should have an overall understanding of the client’s needs and expectations.
 They should always review the tasks and client summary provided by the Agency.